 It’s important that you also read a lot of the customer reviews for the betta filters you’re considering, and not just settle with our assessments.
 That’s because customer reviews can give you a more accurate idea of how likely parts of the filter will break down or prove defective.
 A filter with terrific specs on paper isn’t really worth much if it breaks down constantly.

 Silent or Noisy?

-An aquarium can be soothing, but a noisy filter can really destroy the relaxing mood you’re trying to get into.
-So it’s better for you if you go with a quieter filter.
+An aquarium filter can be useful, but if it’s noisy it can really destroy the relaxing mood you’re trying to get into.
+So it’s better for you if you go with a quieter aquarium filter.
 Besides, lots of betta fish don’t really appreciate the noise especially when it causes vibrations in the water.
 The betta can dart around as if they’re agitated until the noise goes away.

 - Another great filter option to reduce the water flow is to get one with a spray bar.
 This will spread the water out over the small holes so you get a gentler flow rate.

 - Limiting the water intake of the filter can also work to reduce the strength of the current.
-One common way to do this is to cut a pair of panty hose over the filter intake.
-This should slow down the rate of the water entering the filter.
+One common way to do this is to cut a pair of pantyhose over the filter intake.
+This should slow down the rate of water entering the filter.

 - If the water current in the tank is still too strong, you’ll want to create safe havens for your betta where the current won’t flow as strongly.
 You can create these areas with strategically placed decorative plants and logs along with other decorative items.

 - If you have a half-moon betta with very long fins, you better make sure you keep the water movement to an absolute minimum.
 That’s because these fins are very fragile and even mild currents can tear these fins.